Nataša Pirc Musar

-Nataša Pirc Musar (born May 9, 1968) is a Slovenian attorney and author, serving as President of Slovenia since December 23, 2022.
-She is the former Information commissioner (2004–2014), journalist and former president of the Slovenian Red Cross (2015–2016).
+Nataša Pirc Musar (born May 9, 1968) is a Slovenian attorney, author, and politician serving as President of Slovenia since 2022.
+She is a former Information Commissioner (2004–2014), a former journalist, and former president of the Slovenian Red Cross (2015–2016).

-Pirc Musar is best known for her rulings and books on freedom of information, legal opinion, and high-profile legal cases, in which she represented Slovenia-born Melania Trump (wife of former U.S. president Donald Trump), the Social Democrats political party of Slovenia, and other notable clients.
-In the second round of the presidential elections in November 2022, she was elected the first female president of Slovenia.
+Pirc Musar is best known for her rulings and books on freedom of information, legal opinions, and high-profile legal cases, in which she represented Slovenian-born Melania Trump, First Lady of the United States as wife of President Donald Trump, the Social Democrats political party of Slovenia, and other notable clients.

+In the second round of the 2022 presidential election, she was elected the first female president of Slovenia, defeating Anže Logar of the Slovenian Democratic Party.

 Early life and education

-Pirc Musar studied law at the University of Ljubljana Faculty of Law in 1992, where Marko Ilešič was her supervisor.
-In 1997, she passed the bar exam, and later she got a job at Television Slovenia, where she worked for six years as a journalist and host of the central news program.
-Then, for five years, she was the presenter of the central news program 24UR on commercial television POP TV.
+Pirc Musar studied law at the University of Ljubljana's Faculty of Law in 1992, where Marko Ilešič, later a judge at the European Court of Justice, was her supervisor.
+In 1997, she passed the bar exam, and later started working at the Radio-Television Slovenia, where she worked for six years as a journalist and host of the central news program.
+Later, for five years, she was the presenter of the central news program 24UR on the commercial television channel POP TV.
 In 2001, she became the head of the corporate communication department at Aktiva Group, where her husband Aleš Musar worked.

-Pirc Musar completed additional training at CNN in Atlanta.
-She then continued her studies for two semesters at the University of Salford in England, during which she did internships at the BBC, Granada TV, Sky News, Reuters TV and Border TV.
-In 2015 she obtained a PhD at the University of Vienna Faculty of Law with a dissertation on a fair balance between privacy rights and the freedom of information.
+Pirc Musar completed additional training at CNN in Atlanta, Georgia.
+She then continued her studies for two semesters at the University of Salford in England, during which she did internships at the BBC, Granada TV, Sky News, Reuters TV, and Border TV.
+In 2015 she obtained a PhD at the University of Vienna's Faculty of Law with a dissertation on a fair balance between privacy rights and the freedom of information.